Data and Science to Change Lives & Systems

-I am the endowed Chair and Professor for Heilbrunn Department of Population and Family Health at Columbia University Mailman School of Public Health.
+I am the Endowed Chair and Professor of the Heilbrunn Department of Population and Family Health at Columbia University.

-Previously, I served as the Vice President of Social and Behavioral Science Research at Population Council, Senior Director/Vice President of Research at Innovations for Poverty Action, Head of Global Research at MSI Reproductive Choices, a researcher at Johns Hopkins University, and a research fellow at the National Institutes of Health.
-I also founded the Girl Innovation, Research, and Learning (GIRL) Center at the Population Council.
+Previously, I served as the Vice President of Social and Behavioral Science Research at Population Council, Vice President of Research at Innovations for Poverty Action, Head of Global Research at MSI Reproductive Choices, a researcher at Johns Hopkins University, and a research fellow at the National Institutes of Health.
+I founded the Girl Innovation, Research, and Learning (GIRL) Center and the Adolescent Data Hub at the Population Council.
+I also conceptualized the Adolescent Atlas for Action (A3).

 Country of experience: Bangladesh, Cambodia, China, Ethiopia, India, Ghana, Guatemala, Kenya, Mexico, Myanmar, Nigeria, Philippines, Senegal, Sierra Leone, Uganda, United Kingdom, Viet Nam, Zambia, and the US.